 B. Describe the factors that impeded the achievement of the goals and priorities

-There were two factors that impeded the achievement of the goals and priorities: (1) mandated funding for Pre-ETS, and (2) ACTI maintenance, both of which reduced the funding available for general VR services.
-While an Order of Selection is not currently justified, ARS is exploring options for implementing an Order if and when one becomes necessary.
-Also, ARS is in the process of transforming ACTI from a residential model to a community-based model, ACDC.
+The Covid-19 pandemic had a direct impact on ARS’ ability to achieve its goals and priorities because of the restrictions imposed for in person meetings, restricted training, business closures, decreased staffing due to Covid exposures and quarantines, and health concerns for individuals with disabilities.

 2. An evaluation of the extent to which the Supported Employment program goals described in the Supported Employment Supplement for the most recent program year were achieved.
 The evaluation must: